gabylan12/wildfly-cluster/README.md

 2 - deploy to nexus

+3 - get the generated artifact from nexus

 3 - deploy the code in a maven container to wildfly node 1

+4 - deploy the code in a maven container to wildfly node 2

 ## Add gitlab runner